-The Statutory Guidance for Local Authorities on Family and Friends(Kinship) Foster Care states that the local authority must ascertain as much of this information as is possible in the circumstances.
+The Statutory Guidance for Local Authorities on Family and Friends (Kinship) Foster Care states that the local authority must ascertain as much information as is possible in the circumstances.
 Where a child is placed with a connected person who is to be temporarily approved, every effort has to be made to maximise the level and quality of information that will be used to decide whether the connected person should be temporarily approved.
-In particular, the information should focus on:
+In addition to the ratified viability assessment, the child's Social Worker must arrange for the following checks to be carried out on the prospective carers and all household members over the age of 16 years: